|

 Ron) and I think I know what I'm going to do now.
 Maybe I can concentrate on my fiction

 again?
 So...I plan to do some serious writing tonight.
-I've got a cool idea and I'm dying to
+I've got a cool idea and I'm dying to mess with it.

-Last night, I watched You've Got Mail and loved it!
+Feel better soon, Kurt.
+Sorry you're still sick. :( :( Last night, I watched You've Got Mail and loved it!
 Then I had a wonderful IRC chat with

 Vera, Tippi, Jimbo, and Kurt.
 Kurt treated us to his writing expertise by graciously